OzzieTOP/odin-recipes/README.md

 # odin-recipes
-Repo for html project "Project: Recipes" from The Odin Project
+Repo for html assignment "Project: Recipes" from The Odin Project